-The meteoric shift in the need for tools that can support remote work has had a significant impact on the way enterprises prioritize and strategize.
-While data protection has always been a non-negotiable, it has experienced a resurgence as the reality of remote work settles in and digital transformation initiatives appear to be accelerating by months or even years.
-Now, enterprise leaders and system admins alike are faced with a challenge: is our data security strategy keeping pace with an increasingly remote workforce?
+The meteoric shift in the need for tools that can support a dispersed workforce has had a significant impact on the way enterprises prioritize and strategize.
+While data protection has always been non-negotiable, it has experienced a resurgence as the adoption of hybrid workforces appear to be accelerating advancements by months, or even years.
+Now, enterprise leaders and system admins alike are faced with a challenge – is our data security strategy keeping pace with an increasingly globalized workforce?

-One of the primary concerns to emerge once remote work became an overnight standard was the challenges that enterprises would face with data governance, or safeguarding personally identifiable information (PII) for customers and teams as systems and processes were thrust into unchartered waters.
+One of the primary challenges of managing a distributed workforce is data governance, or safeguarding personally identifiable information (PII) for customers and teams as systems and processes were performed entirely online.

 The most notable area of impact pertaining to enterprise software and Atlassian products is device management – due to many newly minted remote employees would be working from their personal devices, as well as a renewed focus on mobile device/mobile app security.

 What to know about Schrems II

 The Schrems II ruling was decided on by the Court of Justice of the European Union (CJEU) in which they declared that the EU-US personal data transfer framework, Privacy Shield, was no longer lawful.
 The ruling had an obvious impact on EU-US personal data transfers, and organizations who previously leveraged this mechanism now have to find alternative data transfer measures.

 Combatting cyber attacks with enterprise user provisioning